jplarocque/avr-usb-gpio/README.md

 Choose which pins to use for USB D- and D+.
 Ideally try to put D+ on INT0 or INT1, but since no other interrupts are used in the firmware, resorting to a pin-change interrupt is fine (as is done for ATtiny24/44/84[A]).
-I think V-USB also making D- trigger the interrupt rather than D+, but I haven't tested this.
+I think V-USB also supports interrupts which are triggered by edges on the D- line rather than D+, but I haven't tested this.

 Edit `usbconfig.h` to add support for the model using C preprocessor conditionals.
 Refer to the existing code to see how to specify: